-Students may request credit for up to nine hours (three courses) of graduate-level coursework.
-This includes both courses on campus outside Sociology and prior coursework.
+Students may request credit for up to twelve hours (typically four courses) of graduate-level coursework.
+This includes both courses on campus outside Sociology and prior coursework taken elsewhere.
 Minimum grades must be an A or B from the awarding institution.
-The DGS must also approve transfers as equivalent to a graduate course at UA.
-(Note: students can take more than nine hours during their graduate career, but only nine hours can be included on their Ph.D. program of studies.)
+The DGS must approve transfers as equivalent to a graduate course at UA.
+(Note: students can take more than twelve hours of outside coursework during their graduate career, but only twelve hours can be included on their Ph.D. program of studies.)

 Provide syllabi for courses you wish to transfer, and a copy of your transcript for confirmation of credits and grades.
 Once the DGS reviews and indicates approval of your transfer credits, you must submit a Transfer Credit form through "GradPath," which will then be routed to the Graduate College for final review and approval.
-Normally, transferred credit is applied toward reducing the number of elective courses you would have to take to complete the PhD program.
+Normally, transferred credit reduces the number of elective courses you would have to take to complete the PhD program.
 It is rare that students are exempted from one of our required courses on the basis of prior coursework.

-If you are entering the program with a prior M.A., you may also be able to substitute the M.A. thesis you wrote in lieu of our required M.A. paper.
+If you are entering the program with a prior MA, you may also be able to substitute the MA thesis you wrote in lieu of our required MA paper.
 Check with the DGS early in the fall semester of your first year about this.
 Please do not delay.